Juan Carlos Girauta: Political and journalistic career

-He has been described as representative of the hardline right-wing faction in Cs.

-He ran as candidate to lead the list of the party in Toledo vis-à-vis the April 2019 general election; more than half of the Talavera de la Reina's Cs branch resigned en masse from party membership, lamenting (among other reasons) such a move.
+He ran as candidate to lead the list of the party in Toledo the April 2019 general election; more than half of the Talavera de la Reina's Cs branch resigned en masse from party membership, lamenting (among other reasons) such a move.
 He won the party primary nonetheless and he subsequently renewed his seat at the Lower House at the election.
 He stood again as candidate for Toledo at the November 2019 general election.
 This time he failed to earn a seat.

 On 5 May 2020 Girauta announced his resignation from Ciudadanos, in disagreement with the party stance to vote in favour of the extension of the State of Alarm during the COVID-19 pandemic.
-Soon after, in June 2020, he declared his former colleagues remaining in Cs to be "traitors" and threatened they "were going to eat his dick by taking turns".
+Soon after, in June 2020, he declared his former colleagues remaining in Cs to be "traitors" and threatened they "were going to suck his dick by taking turns".

+Girauta appeared as an independent in the 3rd position of the list presented by far-right Vox to the 2024 elections to the European Parliament.